faktorvier/f4-woocommerce-salutation-fields/readme.txt

 == Description ==

-F4 WooCommerce Salutation Fields adds a dropdown menu (more field types coming soon) to select the address salutation to the billing and/or shipping address.
+F4 Salutation Fields for WooCommerce adds a dropdown menu (more field types coming soon) to select the address salutation to the billing and/or shipping address.
 The plugin prepends the salutation automatically before the name in every formatted address output.
 Here are a few more things the plugin does:

 * Adds salutation fields to the billing and/or shipping address checkout form